Which open NFL head coaching posts are the most attractive?

 Highlights

-- The Carolina Panthers under owner David Tepper ranks among the least attractive job openings in NFL history.
+- The Carolina Panthers under owner David Tepper rank among the least attractive job openings in NFL history.

-- The Las Vegas Raiders have a history of coaching instability and financial constraints, making it an unappealing destination.

 - Despite being overshadowed by the Rams and having a mediocre owner, the Los Angeles Chargers are the most attractive job opening due to their talented quarterback, Justin Herbert.